Skip to content

 Key files

-• app/main.py — Creates the FastAPI app, sets up CORS, attaches the JSON logging middleware, and mounts the API router.
-Also registers startup/shutdown hooks for Codex container cleanup.
+• app/entrypoints/api/__init__.py — Creates the FastAPI app, sets up CORS, attaches JSON logging middleware, mounts routers, configures lifespan hooks

-• app/api/routes.py — Imports every route module and includes them under /v1.
-This is where you'd add a new route group.
+• app/api/routes.py — Imports every router module and includes them under /api (with /v1 as a compatibility alias)

 Authentication

-Every protected route declares a dependency on require_current_user.
+Every protected route declares a dependency on CurrentUser (from api/dependencies/current_user.py).
 This dependency:

 1. Reads the Authorization: Bearer <token> header

-3. In cognito auth mode: fetches the Cognito JWKS and validates the JWT signature + claims
+4. In cognito auth mode (CognitoIdentityAdapter): fetches the Cognito JWKS and validates the JWT signature, expiry, and claims; extracts user groups from the token

 If the token is missing or invalid, FastAPI returns 401 before the route handler runs.